ferozamahzabin/StudyBuddy-Pawmodoro/README.md

 ## 🌟 Features

 🍅 Pomodoro Timer
-Start, pause, resume, and reset study/break sessions using the Pomodoro technique.

 ✅ Task List and To-Dos
-Create and manage a list of tasks or study goals.

 🐾 Virtual Pet Companion
-A cute pet that stays with the user and interacts with them visually.

 💬 Motivational Quotes & Daily Mood Tracker
-Get inspired and track how you feel each day.

 ⏱ Session Tracker
-Tracks how many Pomodoro sessions a user completes.

 📊 Progress Visualization
-Displays stats like completed sessions and streaks.

 🎨 Custom Themes
-Users can personalize the timer's visual theme.

 🌗 Dark/Light Mode Toggle
-Switch between light and dark UI modes.

 🔔 Session Notifications
-Sends browser notifications when a session starts or ends.

 ♻️ Reset All Progress
-Reset session count, pet level, and streaks if needed.

 🎯 Daily Goal Tracker
-Set and track daily Pomodoro session goals.

 ⏩ Auto-start Next Session
-Automatically starts the next break or work session.

 🔐 User Registration & Login
-Secure user authentication with email and password.

 🎶 Productivity Soundscapes
-Play background sounds (e.g., rain, forest, white noise) to stay focused.

 📆 View Study History
-View total Pomodoro sessions completed over time.

 📝 Daily Recap Summary
-Popup at day-end showing completed tasks and time spent.

 ---